-At the end of 1997, sea ice lay off the southern Labrador coast in the vicinity of Hamilton Inlet resulting in an areal coverage that matched closely the long-term median for that time of the year (Fig. 9a).
+At the end of 1997, sea ice lay off the southern Labrador coast in the vicinity of Hamilton Inlet resulting in an areal coverage that matched closely the long-term median for that time of the year (Fig. 8a).
 This was in part due to above normal air temperatures during the first half of December that had initially slowed ice formation in the region.
-By early January, the ice had spread to the southern tip of Labrador and by mid-month, the ice edge lay just south of the Strait of Belle Isle.
-It was confined inshore, resulting in less ice coverage than usual in spite of colder-than-normal air temperatures during the first half of January.
+By early January, however, the ice had spread to the southern tip of Labrador and by mid-month, the ice edge lay just south of the Strait of Belle Isle.
+It was closer inshore than normal, which resulted in less ice coverage in spite of colder-than-normal air temperatures during the first half of January.
 By 1 February, ice coverage was back to near normal and by 1 March, the southern most ice edge lay near but slightly north and west of its long-term median.
-On 1 April, the ice edge still was very close to its longterm median position (Fig. 9b).
+On 1 April, the ice edge still was very close to its long-term median position (Fig. 8b).
 By mid-April (not shown) the ice was south of the median but only in the inshore regions off eastern Newfoundland.
-The ice began to retreat during April and the ice edge on 1 May lay near the long-term median location except in the nearshore regions of White Bay and Notre Dame Bay where it was further south than usual.
+The ice retreated at approximately the long-term mean rate such that the ice edge on 1 May lay near the long-term median location except in the nearshore regions of White Bay and Notre Dame Bay where it was further south than usual.
 By June, the ice was limited to an area off Hamilton Inlet and was still near its long-term median position.

 Ice remained off Hamilton Inlet until mid-June and by 1 July all traces of ice had disappeared from southern Labrador.

-The time series of the areal extent of ice on the Newfoundland and southern Labrador shelves (between 45-55°N; I. Peterson, Bedford Institute of Oceanography, N.S., Canada, pers. comm.) show the peak extent during 1998 decreased relative to 1997 and was near that of 1996 (Fig. 10).
+The time series of the areal extent of ice on the Newfoundland and southern Labrador shelves (between 45-55°N; I. Peterson, personal communication, Bedford Institute) show the peak extent during 1998 decreased relative to 1997 and was near that of 1996 (Fig. 9).
 The average area during the period of general advancement (January to March) fell slightly relative to 1997 and during the period of retreat (April to June) it was similar to 1997.
-During both advance and retreat periods, the average ice area was below the long-term mean and was much less than the early-1990s.
+During both advance and retreat periods, the average ice area was below the long-term mean and was much less than the early 1990s.
 Variations in ice area generally reflect changes in ice volume as the two are reasonably well correlated based on studies carried out in the Gulf of St. Lawrence (Drinkwater et al., 1999b).